 Bachelor of Science in Computational Media

 This program provides a comprehensive overview of the computer's various uses as well as visual design and digital media concepts.
-All students in this program take computer science classes that cover topics such as object-oriented programming, algorithms and data structures.
 The program requires students to customize their educations by choosing two concentration options called threads.
 Students select both a computer science-related thread and a thread in literature media and communication (LMC).
-Computer-science-related threads include media, intelligence or people.
+Computer science-related threads include media, intelligence or people.
 LMC threads include film, performance and media; game studies, interaction design and experimental studies; or narratives.